CAWL-ecommerce/cawl-plugin-woocommerce/readme.txt

 = Requirements =

-To install and configure Worldline Global Online Pay for WooCommerce, you will need:
+To install and configure CAWL for WooCommerce, you will need:

 * WordPress Version 6.3 or newer (installed)
 * WooCommerce Version 8.6 or newer (installed and activated)